neverlink/windows-terminal-context-menu/README.md

 ## Context menu entry for Windows Terminal

 ### 1. Removing the default "Open in Windows Terminal"
-By default, such an option exists, but only in the left Explorer pane.
+By default, such an option exists only in the left Explorer pane.

 Get rid of it with the following registry key via cmd: